-During that time she won a gold medal at the 1996 Atlanta Olympics, a silver medal at the 2000 Sydney Olympics and another gold as an alternate for the 2004 Greece Olympics.
-She also played a vital role in winning the 1999 Women’s World Cup and followed that up with a third place finish in the 2003 Women’s World Cup.
+The DMCV Sharks Competitive program is run by Shannon Mac Millan.
+Shannon enjoyed a career with the US Women’s National team for 12 years; playing in 176 games and scoring 60 goals.
+During that time, she won a gold medal at the 1996 Atlanta Olympics, a silver medal at the 2000 Sydney Olympics, and another gold as an alternate for the 2004 Greece Olympics.
+She also played a vital role in winning the 1999 Women’s World Cup and followed that up with a third-place finish in the 2003 Women’s World Cup.
 In 2002, Shannon was named the US Soccer female athlete of the year.
-Shannon was a member of the US Soccer Envoys that conducted clinics in South Africa and Guatemala emphasizing the value of teamwork, respect, and leadership.
+She was also recently inducted into the United States Soccer Hall of Fame.

 Shannon currently holds a USSF National “B” license.
 She is a Certified Advance Sports Technology Facilitator.